gofiber/fiber/docs/README.md

 // Server name for sending in response headers.
 //
-// No server header is send if left empty.
+// No server header is send if left empty. app.Concurrency = 256 * 1024

-app.Name = ""
-// The maximum number of concurrent connections the server may serve.

-app.Concurrency = 256 * 1024

 // Whether to disable keep-alive connections.